cherrypy/cherrypy/sphinx/source/advanced.rst

 Make your CherryPy application a WSGI application
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A WSGI application can be obtained from your application as follow:
+A WSGI application can be obtained from your application as follows:

 .. code-block:: python